pkunc/domino-charts/docs/examples.md

 ```

 ## Persistent volume
 Creates a Persistent Volume Claim and assigns it to the Domino pod.
 You need to specify a StorageClass, provided by your Kubernetes provider.

-**Add these setings to all servers where you want to keep Domino data directory.**
+**Add these settings to all servers where you want to keep the Domino data directory.**

 **Usecase:** You need to add Persistent Volume to all your Domino servers in production.